Skip to content

 Clinical Observations

 USA Health provides students who are preparing to enter the medical field the opportunity to observe members of our staff.
 Observing hospital settings allows students to learn how the hospital functions internally and integrates with the healthcare system as a whole.
 Clinical observations are open to those 15 years of age and older.
-Download our Clinical Observation Application [PDF] for more information.
+Download our Observation and Shadowing Application [PDF] for more information.

 Clinical Interviews

 USA Health also provides students the opportunity to interview members of our staff.
 Students can choose to interview a clinician, administrator or other job role they would like to learn more about.
 Clinical interviews are open to those 15 years of age or older.
-Download our Clinical Observation Application [PDF] for more information.
+Download our Observation and Shadowing Application [PDF] for more information.

 Secondary Education Programs